La Perouse Circuit Walk to Cape Banks

 3. Browns Rock

-The track then soon arrives at an intersection with the Henry Head Walking Track, where you again make a right turn going eastbound.
+The trail soon arrives at an intersection with the Henry Head Walking Track, where you again make a right turn going eastbound.

 This part of the circuit walk is a pleasant bush walking track.
 There are a few slightly confusing intersections on this stretch, but you need to follow the signs for Henry Head to stay on the right track.